IAmJamesHall/public-spork/_notes/musical-spork/People/Philosophers/Voltaire.md

 # Voltaire

-- Voltaire was responding to philosophers, Kant, in writing [[Candide]]
+- Voltaire was responding to philosophers, Kant, in writing [[Voltaire, Candide]]
 - did he have a positive philosophy?
 	- what is the good, τελος?
 - what was Voltaire saying about El Dorado?